 Project setup agnostic

-Live++ doesn't care about how your project is set up.
+Live++ doesn't care about your project setup.
 It works with .EXE, .DLL, and .LIB based projects, makefiles, and custom setups and build systems.

-Live coding does not require any IDE plugins or similar.
-Use any text editor for changing your application's source code.
+Live++ does not require any IDE plug-ins or similar.
+Use any text editor or external tool for changing your application's source code.

 Live++ uses the native toolchain which the executable was built with for compilation, and does not parse any source code.

 Live++ works at the binary level using .PDB, .EXE, .DLL, .LIB, and .OBJ directly.
 It extracts and reverses most of the needed information from executable and object files.

 Live++ is compatible with almost all compiler options, except whole program optimization.
 It supports both the dynamic and static runtime.

 Live coding supports all C++ features such as RTTI, polymorphism, exceptions, etc. Live++ inherently supports all compiler-dependent features your code might use.

 The Live++ .DLL is very lightweight, adding only ~150 KiB to your application's memory footprint.
 Almost all information is kept in a separate process.

 Single-machine multi-process editing